Charleston Longshoreman Lawyers & Maritime Lawyers

 *Non-maritime workers may also be covered if they are injured while working on navigable water.
 Captain and crew, however, are covered by the Jones Act instead of the LHWCA.

-If you are not sure if you are eligible to file a maritime injury claim, contact your trusted Charleston longshore injury lawyers today!
-The Hoffman Law Firm team has experience handling local cases, serving those who have been injured at the Port of Charleston, Wando Welch Terminal, South Carolina Ports Authority and other inland ports.
+If you are not sure if you are eligible to file a maritime injury claim, contact your trusted Charleston law firm of longshoreman lawyers today!
+Our Hoffman Law Firm team of skilled South Carolina attorneys have experience handling local cases, serving those who have been injured at the Port of Charleston, Wando Welch Terminal, South Carolina Ports Authority and other inland ports.

 Benefits From The LHWCA